ned14/outcome/doc/src/content/tutorial/_index.md

 1. It extracts a `T` from `result<T>` (or `outcome<T>`).
 2. It declares a dependency between statements: If the "tried" statement fails, the next statement is not executed.

-When you are calling functions that return `checked<void>` the first of the two things does not make sense.
+When you are calling functions that return `unchecked<void>` the first of the two things does not make sense.
 You then have to use macro `OUTCOME_TRYV` instead.
 Let's use our function `print_half`:

 {{% snippet "using_result.cpp" "tryv" %}}

 The first statement will succeed.
-The second statement will "fail", i.e. it will return an errored checked.
+The second statement will "fail", i.e. it will return an errored unchecked.
 This will cause an immediate return and the subsequent statements will be skipped.

 ## TODO: more material will be provided in time...